This Sausage and Farro Parmesan is hearty and delicious, cooked in a flavourful tomato sauce and topped with cheese and bread crumbs.

 - In a large skillet (with a lid) or a Dutch Oven, heat the olive oil over medium-high heat.
 Add

 the onion and season with a bit of salt.
 Cook, stirring occasionally, until softened, about 2 minutes.
 Add the sausage and cook, breaking it up, until cooked through and starting to brown, 7-8 minutes.
-Add the 2 cloves of minced garlic, the oregano, crushed red pepper and the fennel seeds.
+Add the 2 cloves of minced garlic, the oregano, crushed red pepper flakes.
 Cook, stirring, until fragrant, about

 1 minute.
 Stir in the vinegar.
 (If using slow cooker method, spoon this mixture into the slow cooker then proceed with the instructions).